 INSP launched as a network in 1994 and NASNA (the North American Street Newspaper Association) launched in 1996.
-The two networks worked collaboratively until 2013, when INSP became the single global network for street papers on all five continents.
+The two networks worked collaboratively until 2013, when INSP became the single global network for street papers on all six continents.

 INSP was incorporated as a Scottish charity – The INSP Foundation – in Glasgow in 2005.
 From that point, INSP began to grow as an organisation, supporting an expanding network and developing its projects and services to street papers.

 The past 20 years have seen social shifts and economic changes that pose challenges to our members but also mean that the need for their work – supporting some of the poorest people in our towns and cities – has never been more necessary.